 Alannah has to be the biggest fan of Harry Potter so when we decided we were going to Japan I knew Universal Studios was going to be top of the list.
 Universal Studios Japan was celebrating it’s 15th birthday during 2016, with Harry Potter World opening in July 2014.
 I can’t explain how excited Alannah was when we arrived so Harry Potter world was first cab off the rank.

 If you’re planning to move between cities in Japan you’re best off purchasing a Japan Rail Pass, or JR Pass, it will save you a huge amount of money.
-It also includes some local travel in the cities which will also save you some money.
+We will help you with where to buy Japan Rail Pass, as it also includes some local travel in the cities which will also save you some money.
 Working out the rail system in Japan will take a little while but once you get the hang of it it’s fairly easy to navigate.
-Well lets say you will navigate it with minimal hiccups!!
-(Yes I’m giggling right now!).
+Well lets say you will navigate…

-Through my contact with other travellers on Instagram, I was given the ‘heads up’ about a fantastic group of volunteers located in Kyoto.
+Through my contact with other travellers on Instagram, I was given the ‘heads up’ about a fantastic group of volunteers conducting Kyoto walking tours.
 The Good Samaritan Club are a group of university students that love their city and like to practice their english skills.
 Out of that need, a brilliant initiative was born for all tourists visiting Kyoto.

 If you are going to visit Kyoto, firstly I suggest that you don’t do what I did and try to see it all in one day.
 Kyoto is the cultural centre of Japan and the spot that the Japanese visit on their holidays to experience to learn the traditions and history of old Japan.
 Here’s my one day Kyoto itinerary for those that only have a short amount of time in possibly the best city in Japan!